yelicoder/getting-started-with-mockito/README.md

 https://javadoc.io/doc/org.mockito/mockito-core/2.7.0/org/mockito/ArgumentMatchers.html
 https://javadoc.io/doc/org.mockito/mockito-core/2.7.0/org/mockito/ArgumentMatcher.html
 ```
-  * When using argument matchers, all arguments have to be provided by matchers. "eq" should be used for the argument that has a value.
+  * When using argument matchers, all arguments have to be provided by matchers. "eq" should be used for the argument that has a raw value.
   * Since Mockito any(Class) and anyInt family matchers perform a type check, thus they won't match null arguments.
 Instead use the isNull matcher
 * Verify is used to confirm certain method using certain arguments is called: https://www.baeldung.com/mockito-verify
   * Argument matcher can be used in the verified method